RemoteMetering/geteventstore-promise/README.md

 The name of the stream to read from.

 ##### fromEventNumber
-The event number to subribe from
+The event number to subscribe from

 ##### onEventAppeared (optional)
 function